-- Patient/client requests for amendment of PHI must be made in writing by the patient/client or his/her legally authorized representative (if the patient is a minor or is incapacitated) and directed to the designated unit representative.
+- Patient/Client requests for amendment of protected health information must be made in writing by the patient/client or their legally authorized representative (if the patient is a minor or is incapacitated) and directed to the designated unit representative.

-- The patient/client has the right to request an amendment of his/her protected health information for as long as that information is maintained in the designated record set.
+- The patient/client has the right to request an amendment of their protected health information for as long as that information is maintained in the designated record set.